 Receivables are stated at unpaid balances, less an allowance for doubtful accounts.
 The Foundation provides for losses on receivables using the allowance method.
 The allowance is based on experience and knowledge of circumstances that may affect the collectability of the receivables.
 It is the Foundation's policy to write off uncollectible receivables when management determines the receivable will not be collected.
-During the year ended December 31, 2020, write-offs of receivables totaled \$5,420.
-There were no write-offs during the year ended December 31, 2019.
-At December 31, 2020 and 2019, management considers receivables fully collectible.
+During the years ended December 31, 2021 and 2020, write-offs of receivables totaled \$500 and \$5,420, respectively.
+At December 31, 2021 and 2020, management considers receivables fully collectible.